Matrix Calculator

 Matrix Multiplication

-1. Scalar multiplication
+1. Scalar Multiplication

 In scalar multiplication, each element of the single matrix is multiplied by a scalar value.
 Let's take an example to understand it.